 Overland – Australia’s only radical literary magazine – has been showcasing brilliant and progressive fiction, poetry, nonfiction and art since 1954.
 The magazine has published some of Australia’s most iconic writers, and continues to give space to underrepresented voices and brand-new literary talent every single day.

-In 2023, Overland is a quarterly print journal (publishing essays, stories and poetry), and an online magazine publishing cultural commentary each week day, as well as occasional special online editions of fiction and poetry.
+In 2024, Overland is a quarterly print journal (publishing essays, stories and poetry), and an online magazine publishing cultural commentary several days per week, as well as occasional special online editions of fiction and poetry.
 The magazine also holds events, discussions and debates, hosts a number of major literary competitions, and runs a residency for underrepresented writers.

 Overland’s mission is to foster new, original and progressive writing exploring the relationship between politics and culture, especially literature, and to bring that work to as many people as possible.
 Editorially, Overland is committed to publishing underrepresented perspectives on issues rarely given space in traditional media.